jogama/6.111-project/docs/report_jogama.md

 pass2pwm had more success by reducing the width of speed and wcmd such that their product would never not overflow in the duty cycle.
 Signage was succesfully used here to clearly flip one of the motors.

 There were still issues.
 [SEE HERE] One of them worked in simulation.
-However, irl, the wheel's speed variation was either maximum or off. idk why this was so.
+However, irl, the wheel's speed variation was either maximum or off.
+This is likely because, while pass2pwm did work, it also multiplied the wheel cmd by speed when in the forward forward controller this was already done.
+It was getting speed squared, capped by a check in software to make sure

 both modules, upon calulating the duty cycle, passed it to the pwm module.